nyagamunene/supermq-docs/CONTRIBUTING.md

 If your cloned repository is behind the upstream commits, then get the latest changes from upstream:

 ```
-git checkout master
+git checkout main
-git pull --rebase upstream master
+git pull --rebase upstream main
 ```

-Create a new topic branch from `master` using the naming convention `MG-[issue-number]` to help us keep track of your contribution scope:
+Create a new topic branch from `main` using the naming convention `MG-[issue-number]` to help us keep track of your contribution scope:

 ```